2017 Hyundai Elantra or Sonata: Which Is More Reliable?

 Why compare the 2017 Hyundai Elantra and Sonata for reliability?

 Both cars cater to different needs.
 The Hyundai Elantra is a compact sedan offering fuel efficiency and nimble handling, while the Hyundai Sonata is a midsize sedan providing more space and comfort.
-If you’re deciding between the two, understanding their reliability can save you from unexpected repair bills down the road.
+If you’re comparing the two, knowing how reliable each one is can help you avoid costly repairs later on.

 What Does Reliability Mean for 2017 Hyundai Elantra and Sonata Buyers?